The Required Alternative Society: The Simpler Way.

 Many shops would open only two or three days a week.
 If you need a pair of shoes you might get them on Tuesday or Saturday.
 In familiar neighbourhoods some shops and local firms might operate without shop assistants, via stalls where you serve yourself, further reducing the amount of work that needs doing.

 The most profound and currently unthinkable implications are to do with finance.
 Because there will be no economic growth there will not be any interest paid on loans.
-If you borrow a dollar and have to payback more than a dollar you can’t do this unless you generate more wealth than you borrowed, meaning you have increased the GDP.
+If you borrow a dollar and have to pay back more than a dollar then you can’t do this unless you generate more wealth than you borrowed, meaning you have increased the GDP.
 This means most of the present financial industry will cease to exist.
-Very different arrangements will have to be made to provide for retirement.
-Town banks will hold our savings for security, and their elected boards will organise loans for purposes the community decides are worthwhile, receiving back only the sum plus an administration fee.
-Thus the loan is best thought of as a licence by the town to use some of its scarce resources to build something of value to the town (which includes the borrower.)
-Investment of would only be for replacing worn out plant or restructuring the stable productive system.
+Very different arrangements will have to be made to provide for various things, such as retirement income.
+Town banks will hold our savings for security, and their elected boards will organise loans for purposes the community decides are worthwhile.
+Thus the loan would best be thought of as a licence by the town to use some of its scarce resources to build something of value to the town (which includes the value to the borrower.)
+Investment in the new stable economy would only be for replacing worn out plant or restructuring the productive system.
 Needless to say the vast parasitic structure enabling large numbers of very rich people to live on interest from their investments, without having to do any work for it, would cease to exist.

 This zero-growth situation is a longer-term goal, to be moved to gradually.
 What is easily overlooked is that it means that eventually the value put on gain must be completely abandoned.
-Logically there cannot be a zero-growth economy if there remains any interest in getting richer, either on the part of individuals or nations.
-People must eventually be driven by enjoying stable and secure lives within caring communities which are rich in interesting an purposeful opportunities to gain satisfaction from growing things, making things, chatting, working with comrades to produce things people need, reading, thinking, sitting in the sun… The recent emergence of a global degrowth movement means many are waking up to these themes.
+Logically there cannot be a zero-growth economy if there remains any desire to get richer, either on the part of individuals or nations.
+People must eventually be driven by enjoying stable and secure lives within caring communities which are rich in interesting and purposeful opportunities to gain satisfaction from growing things, making things, chatting, working with comrades to produce things people need, reading, thinking, sitting in the sun… The recent emergence of a global Degrowth movement means that many are waking up to these themes.

 Mostly small, highly self-sufficient local economies.

 Few big firms or transnational corporations would be needed.
-Those that were appropriate, such as steel works, would best be owned and run by society, to serve society.
-Their elected boards would be visible and accountable to all, and they would be bound by publicly set policy guidelines.
+Those that were appropriate, such as steel works, would be owned and run by society, to serve society.
+Their elected boards would be visible and accountable to all, and they would be bound by publicly-set policy guidelines.

 Market forces and the profit motive.